George M. Hill Company: Father Goose and The Wonderful Wizard of Oz

 L. Frank Baum and W. W. Denslow wanted to publish Father Goose in color.
 Because few publishers would spend the money to have the book's illustrations done as they desired, they searched for a company to manufacture the book.
 Denslow had previous involvement with George M. Hill Company.
-He and Baum brought the drafts of their novel to Hill in the hopes that the company would makes samples for them.
+He and Baum brought the drafts of their novel to Hill in the hopes that the company would make samples for them.
 Hill not only complied, but he also promised to publish it if Baum and Denslow paid for the color plates.

 The book's initial printing was 5,700 copies which rapidly sold out.
 Subsequent printings were also immediately sold out, and Father Goose came to be the bestselling picture book in 1900.
 In 1900, Hill also published The Songs of Father Goose, a compilation of black-and-white pages from the original book that was complemented by music from Albert N. Hall.